Help us improve your experience.

 To enable an SNMP script:

-1. Ensure that the script is located in the correct directory:
+1. Place the script in the appropriate directory:

 • /var/db/scripts/snmp directory on the hard disk